Keep in touch

 Email alerts when you can take action on particular issues.

-Please consider becoming a member.
-Membership supports us financially and gives you the right to participate in running the association.
+Please consider supporting us financially by making a donation or becoming a member.
+Membership gives you the right to participate in running the association.
 Members also receive our bi-annual illustrated journal, TNPA News, with in-depth articles about national parks and the conservation of our natural areas.

 The primary aims of the Tasmanian National Parks Association are: